top of page

 Regular Self-Reflection

-• Adjusting Lifestyle: Be willing to adjust your lifestyle based on changing circumstances.
+Be open and willing to adjust your lifestyle based on changing circumstances.
 Flexibility in adapting to new challenges contributes to stress resilience.

 Mindfulness in Everyday Activities